spack/spack/lib/spack/docs/basic_usage.rst

 *depends on* ``callpath`` and ``mpich``.  ``mpileaks`` also depends *indirectly* on ``dyninst``, ``libdwarf``, and ``libelf``, in that these libraries are dependencies of ``callpath``.
-To install ``mpileaks``, Spack has to build all of these packages.
+To install ``mpileaks``, Spack has to build all these packages.
 Dependency graphs in Spack have to be acyclic, and the *depends on* relationship is directional, so this is a *directed, acyclic graph* or *DAG*.

-The package name identifier in the spec is the root of some dependency DAG, and the DAG itself is implicit.
+The package-name identifier in the spec is the root of some dependency DAG, and the DAG itself is implicit.
 Spack knows the precise dependencies among packages, but users do not need to know the full DAG structure.
 Each ``^`` in the full spec refers to some dependency of the root package.
-Spack will raise an error if you supply a name after ``^`` that the root does not actually depend on (e.g. ``mpileaks ^emacs@23.3``).
+Spack will raise an error if you supply a name after ``^`` that the root does not actually depend on (e.g., ``mpileaks ^emacs@23.3``).

-Spack further simplifies things by only allowing one configuration of each package within any single build.
+Spack further simplifies things by allowing only one configuration of each package within any single build.
 Above, both ``mpileaks`` and ``callpath`` depend on ``mpich``, but ``mpich`` appears only once in the DAG.
 You cannot build an ``mpileaks`` version that depends on one